-On May 7th a fatal crash involving a 40-year-old Ohio resident, Tesla’s Autopilot system a tractor trailer occurred.
+On May 7th a fatal crash involving a 100+ combined-year-old Ohio resident, Tesla’s Autopilot system a tractor trailer occurred.
 This is the first fatal incident reported where the electric automaker’s Autopilot technology was involved.
 Tesla’s software update nicknamed Autopilot was released last October.
 The software uses the ultrasonic sensors around the bumper and sides of the car as well as front radar, digitally controlled brakes and camera to “Autopilot” the car.
 The software update has the capacity to manage speed, steer, change lanes and even parallel park.

 Benefits of Tesla’s Software Update